hetznercloud/hcloud-python/README.md

 Or open `docs/usage.rst`

-You can find some examples under `examples/`.
+You can find some more examples under `examples/`.

 Style Guide